Western Animation: The Legends Of Treasure Island

 - Disney Death: Done in excess, albeit not always through the audience's perspective.

 - Distress Ball: Done frequently with most of the main crew.
-Jane in particular switches irratically between being the most capable member of the team or being Jim's personal Distressed Damsel.
+Jane in particular switches erratically between being the most capable member of the team or being Jim's personal Damsel in Distress.

-- Early-Installment Weirdness: The first season is noticably higher quality cosmetically, with changes in animation studios, voice actors and music to accommodate the lower budget afterwards.
+- Early Installment Weirdness: The first season is noticeably higher quality cosmetically, with changes in animation studios, voice actors and music to accommodate the lower budget afterwards.

 - Faux Affably Evil: Long John to the highest degree.
 He has zero scruples and is merciless sadist, but has a palpable charm and wit.
 He was able to brown nose the devil himself to achieve his own means.

 - Flanderization: Reversed for some characters.
 Ben Gunn went from a kooky rambling old hermit to more lucid and self preservational in later episodes.
 Similarly Jane started off more moody and sarcastic, but became more soft spoken and friendly.